 62% of DBS checks take 24 hours through Care Check.
 85% of checks are completed within five days.

-How to apply for DBS Check
+How To Apply For DBS Check

 You can register your business with Care Check today with prices starting at £29 per application and £6 per volunteer application.
 With bulk pricing offers available, you can ensure staff are vetted appropriately and quickly with Care Check.
 If you have any questions regarding safeguarding, please do give us a call on 0333 777 8575 or contact us online and we will be happy to help.